will-franc/Pelle-Krab/README.md

 - 👋 Hi, I’m @Pelle-Krabbenhoeft
 - 👀 I’m interested in robotics, smart contracts, and cyber security.
-- 🌱 I’m currently learning how to use github.
+- 🌱 I’m currently learning Solidity.
-- 💞️ I’m looking to collaborate on a working robot 🥺👉👈.
+- 💞️ I’m looking to collaborate on a working robot or NFT's.
-- 📫 How to reach me you can't.
+- 📫 How to reach me, you can't.

 <!---
 Pelle-Krabbenhoeft/Pelle-Krabbenhoeft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.